GetsuDer/CpuAsmDisasmModels/README.md

     'make cpu' to get cpu
     'make asm' to get asm
     'make disasm' to get disasm
+## Debug
+    To turn debug off run make command with 'DEBUG=NO' (or whatever instead DEBUG=YES) It turns off -g option and numeration of disassemled code
 ## Testing
     Directory 'Testing' consists of subdirectories with test in next format
 ####